ducminhgd/go-atlassian/pkg/jira-report/README.md

 - Generate daily reports from Jira issues updated in the last N hours
 - Group issues by Epic
 - Include comments and worklogs
-- Generate reports in both Markdown and HTML formats
+- Generate reports in Markdown and AdaptiveCard formats
-- Publish HTML reports to webhooks (Microsoft Teams, Slack, etc.)
+- Publish AdaptiveCard reports to Microsoft Teams webhooks
 - Configurable timezone for timestamps
-- Proper HTML escaping for security

 ## Installation